Hull City: Marco Silva says club want him to stay but he will decide next week

 "It's a big decision - in this moment I don't have a decision and I need to analyse what is best for my career."

-The Portuguese said he will meet with Hull's owners on Wednesday to give his decision, following his side's final game against Tottenham on Sunday.
+The Portuguese said he will meet Hull's owners on Wednesday to give his decision, following his side's final game against Tottenham on Sunday.

 "We met this week and they showed they have an interest in keeping me and my staff at the club," Silva told BBC Radio Humberside.

-The former Sporting Lisbon and Olympiakos manager said that he had received no offers from Watford or any other club.
+The former Sporting Lisbon and Olympiakos manager said he had not received an offer from Watford or any other club.

 "Everyone knows when you have the chance to work in the Premier League, you don't want to work in Championship, it's normal," he added.